3 Things Teachers Need to STOP Doing Immediately (If You Want Better Classroom Management & Less Burnout)

 Stop treating burnout like a badge of honor.
 Yes, this job is hard — but you matter too.

-If you’re skipping meals, losing sleep, and spiraling, due to overload, every Sunday… It’s time to take your power back!
+If you’re skipping meals, losing sleep, and spiraling every Sunday because the week feels overwhelming, it’s time to take your power back.

 Because when you feel good, everything flows: